We’re in one of the most challenging market environments in years.

 On the right side is the bigger message: These are some of the best times to buy stocks for the long-term:

 (Click image to enlarge)

 That’s right.
-On average, the S&P 500 is up 9.6% six months after reaching oversold.
+On average, the S&P 500 is up 9.6% six months after the BMI climbs out of oversold.
 Twelve months later stocks gained 16%.
 Two years later markets saw a whopping 29.2% surge.